 - Certain stages, such as anger, may make negotiating incredibly challenging and unproductive.
 If someone is angry about the separation or an aspect of the separation, it is difficult for them to focus on reflection, consideration of options, and reaching a resolution.

-- Certain stages, such as denial and bargaining, may also make it difficult to negotiate because one spouse is still hoping the relationship can be saved.
-In some cases, someone in this stage may be more focused on making the other spouse happy as opposed to advocating for their best interests as well.
+- Certain stages, such as denial and bargaining, may also make it difficult to negotiate because one spouse feels guilty or is still hoping the relationship can be saved.
+In some cases, someone at this stage may be more focused on making the other spouse happy rather than advocating for their best interests.

 Always check in with yourself to see how you are coping and what you can do to help yourself get through this undeniably difficult time.
 If you find yourself frustrated with your spouse in negotiations, consider where they may be in the process of grieving the separation and what steps could help to move the process forward in a positive way.